Religion in Belarus: Eastern Orthodoxy

-Church of All Saints (Eastern Orthodox) in Minsk.

 Although the Russian Orthodox Church was devastated during World War II and continued to decline until the early 1980s because of government policies, it underwent a small revival with the onset of perestroika and the celebration in 1988 of the 1,000- year anniversary of Christianity in Russia.
-In 1990 Belarus was designated an exarchate of the Russian Orthodox Church, creating the Belarusian Orthodox Church.
+In 1990 Belarus was designated an exarchate of the Russian Orthodox Church, creating the Belarusian Orthodox Church or Belarusian Exarchate of the Russian Orthodox Church.
 In the early 1990s, 60 percent of the population identified themselves as Orthodox.
 The church had one seminary, three convents, and one monastery.